camalot/ChatbotScriptUpdater/Readme.md

+# APPLICATION UPDATER

+This is an application that can update an application, or script from a release published as a zip file on github.

+There is a verison that requires administrator access, and one that runs at the user level of the invoking user.

-# CHATBOT SCRIPT UPDATER
+# STREAMLABS CHATBOT SCRIPT EXAMPLE

-This is an application that can be included with your streamlabs chatbot scripts and can go out and download the latest release (zipped) from github release.

-###

 ```json
 {